-This policy has been reviewed and revised with reference to the Academy Trust Handbook (This is to ensure the title of the Handbook accurately reflects the full range of important content it contains) and covers the duties and obligations of the academy trust arising from the Funding Agreement.
+This policy has been reviewed and revised with reference to the Academy Trust Handbook and covers the duties and obligations of the academy trust arising from the Funding Agreement.
 The policy should be used alongside these publications and all links contained within.